 "Adrian," the woman said.
 Adrian swallowed.

 "Yes," he said.
 And then, louder, "Yes, I'm Adrian Burns.
-You hear that?
-I'm Adrian Burns, so if I'm the one you're after then you've found me."
+So if I'm the one you're after then you've found me."

 "I was so worried when you didn't come to the party," she said, running up to the door.
 "I snuck out to come find you.
 Adrian, what are you doing out here?
 Where are all of your clothes?"